Skip to main content

 Get location#

-Get a single location update without sending it to the server:
+You can also get a single location update without sending it to the server:

 Context#